SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/conventions.md

 The red circle opens the `PDF Document viewer`.
 The green circle gives you a `Pinboard` to access frequently used items like source PDFs.
 With the blue circle, you get a `Clipboard` for frequently used text.
 The orange circle provides built-in context-dependent `Help`.

-### Administration
+## Administration
 Next, for any given Project you select, notice the UI changes once you click `Administration` for that Project.
 In the Administration module you can, for example: see/add project members, and control permissions.
-Detailed UI overviews follow this general view.
+In any TW sandbox, you can add yourself to other projects using the `Administration` link.
+See next for more about the `Administraion` tools.

 #left[**Legend**: The TaxonWorks Project Administration UI.
 See options explained next.](https://sfg.taxonworks.org/s/j3zdyy [screenshot of the TaxonWorks Adminstration Interface options])